huma-engineering/huma-docs/data-collection/modules/general/symptoms.md

 ![Symptoms in the Clinician Portal](./assets/cp-patient-list-symptoms.png)

-From the patient’s dashboard, care teams can view a list of tracked symptoms along with any notes added by the patient.
+From the patient’s dashboard, care teams can view a list of tracked symptoms along with their severity.
+A message icon indicates where there is additional information available from the patient.
+Click the icon to view the details.

 ![Symptoms in the Clinician Portal](./assets/symptoms02.png)